Skip to content

 2017

-Pictures of the C-123 were used in an America-made movie starring Tom Cruise.
+The C-123 was featured in a series on TV called Blindspot.
+It was also featured in the movie America Made starring Tom Cruise.
 This movie was filmed in Canton, Georgia (KCNI)

 August 23, 1987, the B-17 Flying Fortress Nine-O-Nine ran off the end of the runway on landing during an airshow at the Beaver County Airport.